top of page

 • The first page must contain a title and page number.
 ADDITIONALLY, at the top of your first page put F for fiction, or N for nonfiction, and the term “complete” (fully contained in the submission) or “start” (the opening of a novel, novella, short story, nonfiction book, memoir etc.) Each succeeding page must contain the title and page number.

-Directors of Write on the River, employees of Wenatchee Valley Museum and Cultural Center and current competition judges (in genre categories which they are judging), are not eligible for prizes.
+• Directors of Write on the River and current competition judges (in genre categories which they are judging), are not eligible for prizes.

 bottom of page